VishrutMKrishna/VishrutMKrishna/README.md

 - 👋 Hi, I’m @VishrutMKrishna
-- 👀 I’m interested in Making games ,Graphic Designs, watching football mathes
+- 👀 I’m interested in Making games ,Graphic Designs, watching football mathes and playing football
 - 🌱 I’m currently learning to code and to make games